mmorgans/docs/content/posts/analyzing-soil-with-xrf.md

 draft = false
 +++

-_Note: This article is a draft and will be modified._

 **Warning**: The XRF emits X-rays up to 50kV.
 Improper use can and will cause serious, long term harm to your health.
 Follow all safety protocols including those beyond this article.